OpenAtom-Linyaps/linyaps/docs/pages/en/guide/reference/commands/ll-cli/upgrade.md

 : Expand all help

 **--deps-only**
-: Upgrade only the specified application's dependencies; mutually exclusive with `--app-only`
+: Upgrade only the specified application's dependencies

-**--app-only**
-: Upgrade only the specified application itself; mutually exclusive with `--deps-only`

 **--no-auto-prune**
 : Do not automatically remove unused dependencies after upgrading applications